Invited Full Applications should include the following, in this order:

 • Biostatistics Facility Core (Director: Jim Gauderman, PhD, email@example.com)

-• Exposure Factors Facility Core (Director: John Wilson, PhD, email@example.com)
+• Exposure Factors Facility Core (Directors: John Wilson, PhD, firstname.lastname@example.org) and Rima Habre (email@example.com).